ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 is crucial here.
-Just as it is unacceptable for researchers to have to routinely cobble together resources to support their project within a researcher-centred organization, it is unacceptable for researchers to have to manage for themselves the more complex task of coordinating resources across research support organizations.
+Just as it is unacceptable for researchers to have to routinely cobble together resources to support their project within a researcher-centred organization, it is unacceptable for researchers to have to manage for themselves the even more complex task of coordinating resources across research support organizations.

 In research, collaboration means much more than participants announcing